Birational Invariance in Punctured Log Gromov-Witten Theory: Tropical lifts and stabilization maps

 Now consider the DM stack $\mathscr{M}_\gamma:= \mathscr{M}(\tilde{X}/B,\gamma)$, and the corresponding algebraic stack of log curves to the relative Artin fan $\mathfrak{M}_\gamma := \mathfrak{M}(\tilde{\mathcal{X}}/B,\gamma)$.
 As with all log stacks of punctured log curves, $\mathfrak{M}_\gamma$ comes equipped with an idealized log structure $\mathcal{J} \subset \mathcal{M}_{\mathfrak{M}_\gamma}$ which is pulled back from an ideal $\overline{\mathcal{J}} \subset \overline{\mathcal{M}}_{\mathfrak{M}_\gamma}$.
 We construct a stabilization morphism $\mathscr{M}_\gamma \rightarrow \mathscr{M}_\tau$ as follows: On an object $(C^\circ/S,f)$, it is defined by composing $f$ with the log \'etale map $\pi: \tilde{X} \rightarrow X$, followed by stabilizing the underlying curve, pushing forward the log structure to the partially stabilized curve $\overline{C}^u$ and taking the unique basic family of punctured log curves associated with this family.
 Note that by identifying contact orders on $\Sigma(\tilde{X})$ with contact orders in $\Sigma(X)$ via the map of cone complexes $\Sigma(\tilde{X}) \rightarrow \Sigma(X)$, the tropical class $\beta'$ of $\gamma$, in the sense of \cite{punc} Definition $3.4$, specifies the tropical class $\beta$ of the stabilization of $C \rightarrow X$.
 As an intermediate step to showing the above object assignment extends to a morphism of DM stacks, we show the following:

 \begin{proposition} The stabilization map $s: \mathscr{M}(\tilde{X}/B, \gamma) \rightarrow \mathscr{M}(X/B,\beta)$ is a morphism of Deligne-Mumford stacks. \end{proposition}

 \begin{proof}

 On the level of underlying stable curves, this is classical.
-That is, for a morphism of families of stable maps $(C'/S',f') \rightarrow (C / S,f)$, we have a morphism $\overline{C}' \rightarrow \overline{C}$ making the following diagram commutative, with the outer and bottom square cartesian in the category of schemes:
+That is, for a morphism of families of stable maps $(C'/S',f') \rightarrow (C / S,f)$ to $\tilde{X}$, we have a morphism $\overline{C}' \rightarrow \overline{C}$ making the following diagram commutative, with left composite rectangle and bottom left square cartesian in the category of schemes: